andy1912/clickhouse-docs/docs/en/integrations/data-visualization/rocket-bi.md

 Open the browser and go to localhost:5050 to enter the web UI.

-Login to RocketBI with this default account:
+Login to RocketBI with the default account:
 ```
 username: hello@gmail.com
 password: 123456